MoEl-MeTwallymohamed19981998/homicides-by-country/README.md

 ### homicides-by-country project
-In this project, I try to do exploratory data analysis by python.
+In this project, I tried to do exploratory data analysis by python.